Review: Wolf Creek Series Two

 Like every trip into the outback of Australia in the Wolf Creek franchise, the cinematography is absolutely gorgeous, colourful skies and long flat open stretches of red dirt, make up just some of the colour palate.
 In fact I'd say that this is one of the more natural and vibrant horror properties I've seen.
 There are no muted colours in the day time and no so dark you can't see it scenes at night, it just presents the horror in the harsh light of day or night as it happens and it is all the better for it.

 The writing this time around is much tighter.
 Being in an expansive setting that the characters could literally walk for days and be no better off, it builds blocks of despair and misery that really feels like the walls are closing in and with the ever present threat of Mick Taylor showing up at any time, it keeps you on edge.
-The story very insular, character driven spending time with most of the characters and their respective fight for survival but when Mick Taylor shows up anytime in the series, you have an immediate and impending sense of doom.
+The story is very insular, character driven spending time with most of the characters and their respective fight for survival but when Mick Taylor shows up anytime in the series, you have an immediate and impending sense of doom.
 As the audience, you know what Mick is capable of and at times that lambs to the slaughter feeling is so palpable that is overwhelming.
 The writers have paired back Mick's overly jokey turn in Wolf Creek 2 and the first series and made him not a one note grim spectre because there are some still fun moments but a far more formidable and dare I say scary villain, something which not a lot of horror franchises can do - make their known boogeyman scarier or just as scary the first time you saw them.

 The acting in the series is just outstanding.
 You buy every character, every interaction and it is all just so organic.
 The two characters that you really get to spend some time with are Michelle (Cocquerel)and Brain (Day) and holy shit do these two kill it.
 Day, (a veteran Australian actor) is particularly fantastic.
 These are such great performances that along with Jarratt, they push this series to great heights.
 The fact that you care about almost every one of the unfortunate characters caught up in this nightmare is both testament to the acting and the writing, its the cornerstone of any good horror film/series to have relatable characters and it is where Wolf Creek series two excels.
 Even when Wolf Creek dabbles with an indigenous medicine man, bringing Mick into the supernatural realm and they treat him like an evil spirit that roams the outback, it totally works.